 Simple to run and easy to execute, DDoS attacks are becoming the new normal for firms of all shapes and sizes.
-We take a look at some of last year’s most high-profile hits and give you some effective methods of battling back against those pesky hackers.
+We take a look at some of last year’s most high-profile hits.

 A distributed denial of service attack is where a network of computers infected with malware bombard a server with traffic until it collapses under the strain.
 Successful DDoS attacks can take a website down completely, resulting in lost sales or a rise in bandwidth costs.

 21st October 2016 will be remembered for what most experts agree to be the largest DDoS attack in history.
 It knocked offline a host of well-known, household names including Twitter, Netflix, Spotify and many more.
 To give you some idea of the scale, Twitter alone has more than 300 million users every month.
 Wowsers.

 The DDoS attack, which affected internet in the US and Europe, is regarded as one of the smartest ever executed.
 Those behind it utilised a botnet called Mirai, plucked from the dark web - and they didn’t target the websites directly.
 Instead, they hit Dyn, a firm which controls a large chunk of the web’s domain name infrastructure.

 Now, while most DDoS attacks use botnets made up of computers, Mirai is, for the most part, made up of internet of things (IoT) devices like digital cameras.
 This meant the attack was able to call on a large number of internet-connected devices to help it conduct the DDoS - around 100,000, it’s thought - way more than in a standard attack.